 Access to Justice & Law Reform Institute of Nova Scotia

-The Access to Justice & Law Reform Institute was incorporated began in 1991 as a statutory law reform commission for Nova Scotia.
-In 2019, as a result of the Final Recommendations of the Access to Justice Coordinating Committee Report (2018) the Law Reform Commission of Nova Scotia transitioned to the Access to Justice & Law Reform Institute.
+The Access to Justice & Law Reform Institute began as the Law Reform Commission of Nova Scotia in 1991 as a statutory law reform commission.
+In 2019, as a result of the Final Recommendations of the Access to Justice Coordinating Committee Report (2018) the Law Reform Commission restructured as the Access to Justice & Law Reform Institute.

 The Institute continues to be independent of government and makes recommendations for the improvement, modernization & reform of the law.
 The Institute also serves as a center for coordination, research & learning on A2J.